datawire/arb/README.md

 ```

 You now have everything setup to use the ARB to translate logs messages sent
 from Envoy over gRPC to REST services.
-You can check out the
+You can check out the [demo](#running-the-demo)
-[demo](#running-the-demo) for an example of a rest service the ARB will send
+for an example of a rest service that can process the ARB's requests.
-requests to.

 ## Configuration

 The ARB reads its configuration from a Kubernetes ConfigMap.
 By default, this map is named
 `arb-configuration`, and the ARB mounts it from the namespace in which the ARB is installed.
 If need be, you can edit the ARB Deployment to mount a different ConfigMap.

 **Note well**: You will need to create the ARB ConfigMap before deploying ARB.
+Since the
-Since the configuration is mounted into the ARB Pods, deployment will fail if the ConfigMap does not exist.
+configuration is mounted into the ARB Pods, deployment will fail if the ConfigMap does not
+exist.
 Also note that ARB 1.0.0 must be restarted when its configuration is changed.

 The contents of the map are: